yno6/NETWORKWALKS-YASHVI-B083-WK1-PM1-CYBERSECURITY-LAB-SETUP/README.md

 ## UTM Network

-For networking, I initially looked at the lab instructions, which were written for VirtualBox and required a separate NAT Network.
+For networking, I initially looked at the instructions, which were specific to VirtualBox and required a separate NAT Network.
 UTM does not use the same VirtualBox NAT Network configuration.

 Instead, I used: